Toni Warner: Storylines

-In 2007 Toni discovered Chris had cheated on her multiple times and rediscovered the party lifestyle with Chris' brother Guy (Craig Parker).
+In 2007 Toni discovered Chris had cheated on her multiple times and rediscovered the party lifestyle with Chris's brother Guy (Craig Parker).
 The two decided to leave Ferndale and they fled with Harry (Henry Williams) and Guy's daughter Tuesday (Olivia Tennet).
 Chris tracked them down 6 months later, but in the resulting escape Toni and Guy got into a serious car crash.
 Toni survived but lost a kidney and returned to work at Shortland Street.
 Nursing Guy through his drug addiction, the relationship ended when Toni and Chris decided to try again for the sake of Harry.
 Shortly after reconciling with Chris, Toni fell sick and suddenly died.
 The post mortem revealed that Toni had succumbed to norovirus.
 Toni's best friend Sarah Potts (Amanda Billing) later discovered the pills she had been taking for her kidney were faulty and had contributed to her death.

 In December 2020 Chris hallucinated Toni whilst grieving for his son Phoenix (Geordie Holibar).
 Chris later dreamt of his and Toni's trip to Fiji when undergoing surgery.